vinceimbat/vinceimbat/content/thoughts/imaoka statement three.md

 I need only to look within me and my memory to be convinced that to love my neighbour as I do myself is true and this path shall forge the world I want to live in.
 I shall focus on thinking about the practice of love and how I can embody it daily toward myself, my neighbour, and the world.

-This third statement by [[thoughts/shinichiro imaoka|Shinichiro Imaoka]] can work even if one believes that constituents of the universe are first independent entities.
+This third statement by [[shinichiro imaoka|Shinichiro Imaoka]] can work even if one believes that constituents of the universe are first independent entities.
 It will even work if one is a metaphysical dualist ([[thoughts/metaphysical dualism is not ethical separation|metaphysical dualism is not ethical separation]]).
 No matter what the metaphysical status of the self, the only commitment the statement asks is faith on an obvious fact of reality: we are dependent on others and the world to exist and thrive in this life.

 The statement also asks that we recognize the uniqueness of each person.
 If we see the [[self]] as bundled and ever-changing like a river, then it is easy to see how a person can be unique.